michael2012z/BitBible/markdown/KJV/files/Job.md

 1. Then answered Zophar the Naamathite, and said,

-2. Should not the multitude of words be answered? and should a man full of talk be justified?full…: Heb. of lips
+2. Should not the multitude of words be answered? and should a man full of talk be justified?

-3. Should thy lies make men hold their peace? and when thou mockest, shall no man make thee ashamed?lies: or, devices
+3. Should thy lies make men hold their peace? and when thou mockest, shall no man make thee ashamed?

 4. For thou hast said, My doctrine is pure, and I am clean in thine eyes.